 Film producers work with actors, writers, and other creative professionals to make movies.
 But unlike other jobs in film production, they are involved in every stage of the filmmaking process, from casting actors to editing soundtracks.

 Because the role of a movie producer is so broad, there is no single path to becoming one.
 Some producers might get their start working as a production assistant or as a "gopher" for one of the big production companies, such as Paramount or DreamWorks.
 Others might have a background in entertainment law or business.

 School for Movie Producers

 Today, there is another way to pursue a career as a movie producer: through formal training in a movie production program.
-You will find such programs within film schools or art institutes.
+You can find such programs within film schools or art institutes.
 They may include a multidisciplinary curriculum that focuses on the business and creative sides of filmmaking.
-You will learn how to assemble a cast and hire a production crew, and how to draw up a production budget and stay within its limits.
+You can learn how to assemble a cast and hire a production crew, and how to draw up a production budget and stay within its limits.

 Getting a Job as a Film Producer